 At 800 fill, many wearers find that it is plenty warm enough for fall and winter wear.
 It does come down to personal comfort but most men felt fine wearing this jacket, with appropriate layering, in subzero temperatures.

-Another advantage of the Q.Shield fill is that it easily compresses down.
+Another advantage of the Q.Shield fill is that it easily compresses down (into a stuff sack if needed).
 Compressibility is important to many people, especially those that travel a lot or go backpacking.
-Going on outdoor adventures in the cooler months means you’re going to at least need a thick jacket for early morning and night.
+Going on outdoor adventures in the cooler months means you’re going to at least need a thick jacket for early morning and night, but probably still want a lightweight down jacket in case you don’t need it.

 “Mountain Hardwear solved this issue by making this jacket so compact that you can easily pack it down into it’s own pocket for storage.”